 The comptroller is responsible for the accounting operations of a business.
-The term is somewhat archaic, and has been replaced by the term “controller,” with the exception of the public sector.
-Since the position is most commonly found in the government sector, the comptroller is more likely to be knowledgeable in fund accounting.
+The term is somewhat archaic, and has been replaced by the term “controller,” with the exception of the public and nonprofit sectors.
+Since the position is most commonly found in the government sector (especially in state governments), the comptroller is more likely to be knowledgeable in fund accounting.

 The comptroller position is responsible for the following: